An open book, a powerful connection and a comfortable space.

 Why was the location chosen?

-Beyond alignment with the 2017 Omaha Public Library (OPL) Facilities Master Plan Update, the area near 72nd and Dodge Streets was selected as the future library site is being explored because of its central location and great potential to advance a multimodal vision for Omaha.
+Beyond alignment with the 2017 Omaha Public Library (OPL) Facilities Plan Update, the area near 72nd and Dodge Streets was selected as the future library site is being explored because of its central location and great potential to advance a multimodal vision for Omaha.
 This intersection has some of the best public transportation options in the city, with an ORBT bus arriving every 10-20 minutes and plans to expand access along 72nd Street through MetroNEXT.
 Making this area more accessible to pedestrians, cyclists and people with limited mobility would also be a key design goal for the project.

 Do Space has also provided a proof of concept that this area can successfully serve library patrons, having anchored the area for seven years while attracting and serving a broad and diverse audience of over 90,000 members with free technology programs and services.
-While OPL’s 2017 master plan update was not a technology assessment, it identified inadequate bandwidth as a limiting factor in maximizing the use of OPL facilities.
+While OPL’s 2017 facilities plan update was not a technology assessment, it identified inadequate bandwidth as a limiting factor in maximizing the use of OPL facilities.
 Significant Do Space investments made in fiber at the future site would provide central library visitors with reliable and scalable Gigabit internet access.